 All other Let’s Encrypt clients who auto-install free SSL certificate, needs root access, which is a higher privilege than the cPanel user.
 In shared hosting, the root access belongs to the web hosting company.
 So those clients will not work on shared hosting.

-Does this WordPress plugin send the cPanel username or cPanel password to your server or to Let’s Encrypt?
+[Pro] Does this WordPress plugin send the cPanel username and cPanel password (or API Token) to your server or to Let’s Encrypt?

-I received the confirmation email but didn’t receive the cron output.
+[Pro] I received the confirmation email but didn’t receive the cron output by email.
 Why?

 Contribuidores e programadores